-Parents of on the are faced with quite a few challenges in everyday life, but what happens when a family where one of the on the spectrum at some level wants to go on vacation?
+Parents of children on the spectrum are faced with quite a few challenges in everyday life, but what happens when a family where one of the children on the spectrum at some level wants to go on vacation?

 Going on holiday with a child on the spectrum requires a lot of preparation, selecting an appropriate destination, planning times and devoting quite a bit of thought to running and preparing the child before since children on the spectrum do not flow with changes so easily.